Best Forex currency pairs to trade

 • The Forex market is the most popular trading market with online traders.

-• Forex market is open 24 hours, five days a week.
+• The Forex market is open 24 hours, five days a week.

 • Hundreds of currency pairs are available to trade, each with different characteristics.